 Step 6: Double check your lights and layout.
 If one light is dim, move that zone's cable to a higher tap terminal on the transformer.
 Use a volt meter to determine which volt tap will create the optimum 11-12 volts.
 If all fixtures on a run aren't within 1.5 volts of each other, adjust your layout or break the run into two.
 Measure the farthest fixture in each run first, then work your way inward.
 If your run is more than 15 volts, professional assistance is strongly recommended.
 Get more information on Using and Buying Volt Meters.

 Step 8: Adjust the position of any angles and fixtures.
 Straighten out cable runs and wrap wire around each cable run bundle for a neat finish.
 Once cables are placed in the correct position, bury them in the ground.
 Cables buried under mulch are less likely to be cut when digging since you will see them when you clean the mulch to dig.
 Bury the cables 6"-12" in the ground in the lawn.
 Where cables cross from a bed to grass, bury deeper and cut a slit down the side of a PVC pipe to place over the cables as a protective conduit (they often get cut from bed edging if this is not done).

-Step 9: Now that you have all the lights installed, you can wait for night to fall to fully analyze your landscape lighting.
-Make sure the lights are correctly positioned, change any bulbs, and check for glare from the fixtures and fine tune.
+Step 9: Fine tune.
+Make sure you wait for night to fall and fully analyze your customers landscape lighting before leaving.
+Make sure the lights are correctly positioned, change any bulbs, check for glare from the fixtures and fine tune.
 Now you can demonstrate to the customer how to operate the system.